-- Use digital media to spread awareness about your organisation in artistic ways.
+- Use digital media to spread awareness about your organization in artistic ways.

 - Use social media to tap a huge number of people.
-For eg.- Develop and maintain an active Facebook page for your organisation.
+For example, develop and maintain an active Facebook page for your organization.
 Read more on our blog: ‘A detailed guide to learn basic Facebook marketing’.